Crab Pulsar: History of observation

+In 2007, it was reported that Charles Schisler detected a celestial source of radio emission in 1967 at the location of the Crab Nebula, using a United States Air Force radar system in Alaska designed as an early warning system to detect intercontinental ballistic missiles.
+This source was later understood by Schisler to be the Crab Pulsar, after the news of Bell Burnell's initial pulsar discoveries was reported.
+However, Schisler's detection was not reported publicly for four decades due to the classified nature of the radar observations.

 The Crab Pulsar was the first pulsar for which the spin-down limit was broken using several months of data of the LIGO observatory.
 Most pulsars do not rotate at constant rotation frequency, but can be observed to slow down at a very slow rate (3.7×10^-10 Hz/s in case of the Crab).
 This spin-down can be explained as a loss of rotation energy due to various mechanisms.
 The spin-down limit is a theoretical upper limit of the amplitude of gravitational waves that a pulsar can emit, assuming that all the losses in energy are converted to gravitational waves.
 No gravitational waves observed at the expected amplitude and frequency (after correcting for the expected Doppler shift) proves that other mechanisms must be responsible for the loss in energy.
 The non-observation so far is not totally unexpected, since physical models of the rotational symmetry of pulsars puts a more realistic upper limit on the amplitude of gravitational waves several orders of magnitude below the spin-down limit.
 It is hoped that with the improvement of the sensitivity of gravitational wave instruments and the use of longer stretches of data, gravitational waves emitted by pulsars will be observed in future.
 The only other pulsar for which the spin-down limit was broken so far is the Vela Pulsar.

 In 2019 the Crab Nebula, and presumably therefore the Crab Pulsar, was observed to emit gamma rays in excess of 100 TeV, making it the first identified source of ultra-high-energy cosmic rays.

+In 2023, very-long-baseline interferometry (VLBI) was used to conduct precision astrometry using the radio giant-pulse emission of the Crab Pulsar, thus measuring a precise distance to the Crab Pulsar.